A Correlation Information-based Spatiotemporal Network for Traffic Flow Forecasting: Methodology

-According to Occam's Razor principle, the hourly data are included as the basis of the input data to provide the short-term tendency.
-Then, the daily (weekly) data are combined into input data if $\Delta_{hd}^c>0$ ($\Delta_{hw}^c>0$).
-When $\Delta_{hd}^c>0$ and $\Delta_{hw}^c>0$, we select the periodic data to combine with input data as follows,
+Then, according to the data contribution, we are able to make the appropriate data selection scheme by the following three rules: i) to capture the short-term tendency, we set the hourly data as the basis of the input data; ii) the daily (weekly) data are combined into input data if $\Delta_{hd}^c>0$ ($\Delta_{hw}^c>0$) to capture the long-term season; iii) according to Occam's Razor principle, when $\Delta_{hd}^c>0$ and $\Delta_{hw}^c>0$, we select the periodic data to combine with input data as follows,

-\figref{fig:TCorr}(a) illustrates the calculation between the last hour (day, week) and the predicted data. \figref{fig:TCorr}(b) includes the scatter chart for each sensor based on $\mathbf{TCorr}(X)$, and the histogram based on the averaged degree of temporal correlation information of all sensors.
-We can see that $\Delta_{hd}^c > 0$, $\Delta_{hw}^c>0$ and $\Delta_{dw}^c>0$, thus, the hourly, daily and weekly data are the most relevant data for the traffic flow forecasting task.
+where the equation $\Delta_{dw}^c>0$ denotes that data have weekly periodic properties.
+As shown in~\figref{fig:TCorr}(b), we can see that $\Delta_{hd}^c > 0$, $\Delta_{hw}^c>0$ and $\Delta_{dw}^c>0$.
+Thus, the appropriate scheme selects the hourly, daily and weekly data as input data for the example.

-For different dataset types, by using TCorr, the most relevant data with similar patterns data can be selected and combined as the most suitable data for any traffic flow forecasting task.
-We will discuss TCorr in ~\secref{sec:TCorr} in depth.
+Based on our three rules and~\equref{equ:eight}, we can search for an appropriate data selection scheme for datasets of various types.
+Thus, we can make use of the relevant sequence among different periodic data to further enhance model performance.
+Additionally, we will give more TCorr representations of different datasets and discuss different schemes in~\secref{sec:TCorr} in depth.